Balasinor State: In pop culture

-The current titular princess of the kingdom is Aaliya Sultana Babi, who in 2009 travelled to Ingatestone in the UK to find a husband.
+Princess Aaliya Sultana Babi, who in 2009 travelled to Ingatestone in the UK to find a husband.
 Her trip was recorded in BBC Three's Undercover Princesses.

-The scion of this family, Salauddinkhan Babi participated in a similar show in the Netherlands in 2010 in which he was trying to find a wife.
+The scion of this family, Salauddin Khan Babi participated in a similar show in the Netherlands in 2010 in which he was trying to find a wife.
 He lived and worked in Amsterdam.
 The show is currently on air on SBS6 in the Netherlands.
 It is called "Coming to Holland".

 Nawabzada Salauddin was invited by TLC to participate in a US TV show called Secret Princes which was aired on 21 September 2012.
 It is a show based on the Undercover Princes.
 Salauddin lived and worked in Atlanta undercover for this show along with three other aristocrats.
 The royal family currently resides at The Garden Palace which they had converted into a heritage hotel.